FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

     :align: center
     :width: 3in

-.. centered:: Figure 4-110  Welding interruption pop-up window
+.. centered:: Figure 3-140  Welding interruption pop-up window

 After checking the environment and troubleshooting, clicking the "Resume Welding" button will restore the interrupt according to the configured parameters.

 Multilingual settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 AIRLab software currently provides seven language options: Chinese (Simplified), Chinese (Traditional), English, Japanese, Korean, Russian, and French.
-The detailed multilingual settings page is shown in Figure 4-111.
+The detailed multilingual settings page is shown in the figure below.
 This page provides three operations: switching languages; Export existing languages in AIRLab software; Import a new language.
 In order to meet the needs of users to switch between multiple languages, set new languages for AIRLab software, and modify existing language content in AIRLab software.

 .. figure:: analysis/4/111.png
     :align: center
     :width: 3in

-.. centered:: Figure 4-111  "Multilingual Settings" Sub interface
+.. centered:: Figure 3-141  "Multilingual Settings" Sub interface

 The detailed operation introduction of the above functions is as follows:

 (1)Switch the language of AIRLab

-Click on the dropdown menu of "Multilingual" in Figure 4-111, select the desired language type, and click the "Confirm" button to immediately switch the AIRLab software language.
+Click on the dropdown menu of "Multilingual" in Figure 3-124, select the desired language type, and click the "Confirm" button to immediately switch the AIRLab software language.

 (2)User sets new language for AIRLab

 Firstly, click the "Export" button to export the language file currently used by AIRLab in CSV format.
-The exported file path is located in the local Downloads folder, as shown in Figure 4-112.
+The exported file path is located in the local Downloads folder, as shown in the figure below.

 .. figure:: analysis/4/112.png
     :align: center
     :width: 4in

-.. centered:: Figure 4-112  AIRLab Language File Export Path
+.. centered:: Figure 3-142  AIRLab Language File Export Path

-The content format of the CSV file is shown in Figure 4-113(if opened with a text editor), including four columns: language_id, location, source_text, translation_text. “language_id” represents the language type, “location” represents the position of the text in the source code, 'source_text' represents the text (Chinese) in the source code, and 'translation_text' represents the translation value corresponding to the source text.
+The content format of the CSV file is shown in the figure below(if opened with a text editor), including four columns: language_id, location, source_text, translation_text. “language_id” represents the language type, “location” represents the position of the text in the source code, 'source_text' represents the text (Chinese) in the source code, and 'translation_text' represents the translation value corresponding to the source text.

 .. figure:: analysis/4/113.png
     :align: center
     :width: 5in

-.. centered:: Figure 4-113   Content and format of AIRLab language CSV file
+.. centered:: Figure 3-143   Content and format of AIRLab language CSV file

-If you use LibreOfffice software to open it, as shown in Figure 4-114, please note that the opening format is shown in Figure 4-115.
+If you use LibreOfffice software to open it, as shown in Figure 3-126, please note that the opening format is shown in Figure 3-126.

 .. figure:: analysis/4/114.png
     :align: center
     :width: 3in

-.. centered:: Figure 4-114   LibreOffice software
+.. centered:: Figure 3-144   LibreOffice software

 .. figure:: analysis/4/115.png
     :align: center
     :width: 5in

-.. centered:: Figure 4-115   Opening format of AIRLab multilingual files
+.. centered:: Figure 3-145   Opening format of AIRLab multilingual files

 Next is to write a CSV file for the user.
 When setting a new language, the user only needs to modify the contents of the first column language_id and the fourth column translation_text.
-Assuming the user has added French, replace all "English" in the first column of Figure 4-113 with "Français"; The content of the fourth column translation_text needs to be translated by the user based on the Chinese text of "source_text" to obtain the corresponding target language (for the same string appearing in the source text, please translate it into the same word).
+Assuming the user has added French, replace all "English" in the first column of Figure 3-128 with "Français"; The content of the fourth column translation_text needs to be translated by the user based on the Chinese text of "source_text" to obtain the corresponding target language (for the same string appearing in the source text, please translate it into the same word).

 .. important::
     Please do not modify any characters under the "source_text" column!

 After completing the translation work, the user needs to rename the CSV file to a file name that is the table name of the language data table in the AIRLab language database.
-For example, the file name "en_translations table" in Figure 4-115 is the table name of the language type "English" in the database.
+For example, the file name "en_translations table" in Figure 3-129 is the table name of the language type "English" in the database.

 .. important::
     It is recommended to preserve the language characteristics of the user CSV file naming to avoid duplication with the names of existing language data tables in the database, which may result in errors where the contents of other language data tables are replaced.

-Finally, import the CSV file into the AIRLab software, copy the file to the execution directory of the AIRLab software, click the "Import" button, and select the file to import, as shown in Figure 4-116.
-The AIRLab terminal displays “CSV file import successful”, indicating that the user's language file has been successfully imported, as shown in Figure 4-117.
+Finally, import the CSV file into the AIRLab software, copy the file to the execution directory of the AIRLab software, click the "Import" button, and select the file to import, as shown in Figure 3-129.
+The AIRLab terminal displays “CSV file import successful”, indicating that the user's language file has been successfully imported, as shown in Figure 3-128.
 After restarting AIRLab, select the user's newly added language switch from the drop-down menu in "Language Selection".

 .. figure:: analysis/4/116.png
     :align: center
     :width: 6in

-.. centered:: Figure 4-116  Pop up window of the "Import" button
+.. centered:: Figure 3-146  Pop up window of the "Import" button

 .. figure:: analysis/4/117.png
     :align: center
     :width: 6in

-.. centered:: Figure 4-117  Terminal display information when language file import is successful
+.. centered:: Figure 3-147  Terminal display information when language file import is successful

 If the terminal displays "CSV file import failed", you can check the error message in the log record, and carefully check whether the imported CSV file is inconsistent with the originally exported CSV file in terms of the number of rows, columns, and the Chinese delimiter "；" between columns.